stagedtrees/stagedtrees/cran-comments.md

 ## Resubmission
-This is a resubmission with changes as requested by CRAN:
+This is a resubmission with changes as requested by CRAN and to eliminate errors, warnings and notes:

 * function `stageinfo.sevt` has been removed, instead `summary.sevt` has been added with an R-like structure (`summary.sevt` object and